alexcodreanu86/ino/README.rst

 Changelog
 =========

+0.3.7
+    * Fixed issue with new Mac OS X and Homebrew Cask Arduino installations.
+    * Excluded `src` from the lib flags in the used by `Makefile`.

 0.3.6
     * Fix #74, #107, #108: Use of types declared in included files is allowed in function definitions.
 Previously it led to: '<enum|struct|typedef>' not